Nhan1989/SimpleOpenGLESFramework/README.md

-# SimpleOpenGLESFramework
+# Simple OpenGLES Framework
-A simple render framework made by OpenGL ES 2.0
+A simple render framework made from OpenGL ES 2.0
 Press A,W,D,S and direction key to move & rotate the camera
 Press F1, F2, F3, F4 to change post effect